bachy/manjaro-kde-postinstal/README.md

 ### Mysql
+Mysql is already installed with KDE (used by akonady server)

-dont try workbench-mysql, it took ages to build and finaly i dont see the utility for me install as usual phpmyadmin instead !! https://wiki.archlinux.org/index.php/PhpMyAdmin mysql logs (not working for me) : http://www.pontikis.net/blog/how-and-when-to-enable-mysql-logs edit the max_allowed_packet property to avoid the 2006 error
+dont try workbench-mysql, it took ages to build and finaly i dont see the utility for me

+install as usual phpmyadmin instead !! https://wiki.archlinux.org/index.php/PhpMyAdmin

+mysql logs (not working for me) : http://www.pontikis.net/blog/how-and-when-to-enable-mysql-logs

+edit the max_allowed_packet property to avoid the 2006 error

 ### mysql backup cron